dworthen/scf/README.md

     - rollup
 ```

-Our template repo will then contain both a _webpack.config.js_ and _rollup.config.js_.
-Both files containing conditions to define when each should be scaffolded.
+The template repo will then contain a _webpack.config.js_ and a _rollup.config.js_ config file.
+Both files with conditions dictating when each should be scaffolded.

 ```js
 ---